Row of beehives in a spring UK apiary representing April beekeeping tasks

 • Consider which colonies are most likely to need close monitoring based on strength and temperament.

 If you are new to swarm control, your local association can be a huge help.
 Many run practical sessions or mentoring schemes, and you can also review core principles in the hive management guide.
+It also helps to read ahead on swarm and queen management, swarm prevention, artificial swarms and what to do when you find queen cells, especially if you may need to make quick decisions once queen cups or charged queen cells appear.
+This preparation becomes even more important as you move into May.

 Public swarm advice: If you are a member of the public and find a cluster of bees on a tree, hedge or structure, visit the swarm advice page for clear, step-by-step guidance and links to swarm collectors.
 Please do not spray swarms with water or insecticides – most can be removed safely.